termux-nethunter

 sudo apt update && apt full-upgrade

-1. Install vnc server
+1. Install VNC server

 sudo apt install tigervnc-standalone-server dbus-x11